 What we don’t: Cheap materials and budget-feeling fit and finish.

 We’re big fans of everyone getting outside and are unfortunately aware that the cost of gear can be a significant hurdle.
-REI Co-op’s Trailmade series is built to address this issue, with a small collection of budget-priced backpacking equipment.
+REI Co-op’s Trailmade series is built to address this issue, with a small collection of budget-priced clothing and backpacking equipment.
 The Trailmade 60 certainly isn't the nicest pack we’ve tested—it feels more like a gear hauler of old than a modern design—but it gets the job done without breaking the bank.
 The suspension felt decently comfortable on a tough overnight trip, and organization was intuitive with a large main compartment, easy-to-access sleeping bag storage, and six external pockets.
-For just $179, the Trailmade 60 is an excellent pick for those on a budget or infrequent backpackers who only get out a few times a year.
+For just $179, the Trailmade 60 is an excellent pick for those on a budget or backpackers who only get out a few times a year.

 See the REI Co-op Trailmade 60